ComradDoge/DogeEU4/README.md

 - Reduced small chunk of garrison_size modifers
 - Downscaled a good chunk of land_forcelimit modifiers
 - Downscald a chunky piece of global_manpower modifiers
+- build_cost_in_subject_nation = -0.25 moved from development to adminstrative ideas
+- Influence yearly_absolutism replace by accept_vassalization_reasons

 [/quote]